 - The overdraft facility is more costly than equivalent short‑term borrowing (for example, issuance of Treasury Notes).
 The terms of the facility provide that it is to cover only temporary shortfalls of cash and is to be used infrequently and, in general, only to cover unexpected events. ↩

-- Debt servicing cost includes net interest expenses (measured on an accruals basis) plus foreign exchange revaluation gains and losses (now minimal).
-Unrealised changes in the market valuation of domestic debt and derivatives are not part of this measure. ↩
+- Debt servicing cost includes net interest expenses (measured on an accruals basis and includes realised gains and losses on the disposal of assets or liabilities) plus foreign exchange revaluation gains and losses (now minimal).
+Unrealised changes in the market valuation of domestic debt are not part of this measure. ↩

-- Further detail on this sale is available on the AOFM website. ↩
+- Further detail on each sale is available on the AOFM website. ↩

 - Note this does not cover Commonwealth guaranteed securities issued by the State and Territory governments under the Act. ↩